 Learn how to support your immigrant and refugee students and integrate immigration into your curricula with The ILC’s annual Immigrant Student Success conference.
-New this year: Specialized sessions for early childhood and elementary, middle and high, and adult ESOL educators.
-This year’s conference covered:
+This year’s conference covered how to:

-- How to foster belonging, identity and self-efficacy in your students
+- Foster belonging, identity and agency in your students

 - And much more!

 The ILC’s free virtual conference is for teachers, librarians, administrators, volunteers, social workers, community leaders and anyone interested in immigrants and immigration in K-12 and adult classrooms.
 The conference toolkit featuring highlights and resources is available here.
 Resources and recordings from this year’s conference are available below.